-Despite not fighting a top-ranked contender in the UFC, Islam Makhachev is quoted to be the next UFC lightweight champion because of his wrestling prowess, and his ability to dictate the pace of the fight.
+Islam Makhachev is quoted to be the next UFC lightweight champion because of his wrestling prowess, and his ability to dictate the pace of the fight.
 The top-5 UFC lightweight is currently riding on a nine-fight winning streak.

 Makhachev’s incredible ground game and his all-around skills make him one of the fiercest mixed martial artists in the UFC today.
 The lightweight contender is currently on a seven-fight win-streak, having lost just once in his mixed martial arts career.